timescale/docs/mst/security.md

 provider accounts.

 ## Operator access
-Normally all the resources required for providing an Managed Service for TimescaleDB service are automatically created, maintained and terminated by the Timescale Cloud infrastructure and there is no manual Managed Service for TimescaleDB operator intervention required.
+Normally all the resources required for providing an Managed Service for TimescaleDB service are automatically created, maintained and terminated by the Timescale Cloud infrastructure and there is no manual operator intervention required.

 However, the Managed Service for TimescaleDB Operations Team has the capability to securely login to the service Virtual Machines for troubleshooting purposes.
 These accesses are audit logged.

 No customer access to the virtual machine level is provided.

 ## Customer data privacy
-Customer data privacy is of utmost importance at Managed Service for TimescaleDB and is covered by internal Security and Customer Privacy policies as well as the strict EU regulations.
+Customer data privacy is of utmost importance at Timescale and is covered by internal Security and Customer Privacy policies as well as the strict EU regulations.

-Managed Service for TimescaleDB operators will never access the customer data, unless explicitly requested by the customer in order to troubleshoot a technical issue.
+Timescale operators will never access the customer data, unless explicitly requested by the customer in order to troubleshoot a technical issue.

-Managed Service for TimescaleDB operations team has mandatory recurring training regarding the applicable policies.
+The Timescale operations team has mandatory recurring training regarding the applicable policies.

-Periodic Security Evaluation
-Managed Service for TimescaleDB services are periodically assessed and penetration tested for any security issues by an independent professional cyber security vendor.
+TimescaleDB services are periodically assessed and penetration tested for any security issues by an independent professional cyber security vendor.

 The latest evaluation report can be found [here][cloud-security-eval].